amosproj/amos2022ss07-nft-playbook/README.md

-# Fabulous Project (AMOS SS 20xx)
+# NFT Playbook (AMOS SS 2022)
-Something something something
+...in cooperation with Siemens